blogic-cz/widget-examles/README.md

       const initialConfig = {
         token: "YOUR_JWT_TOKEN_HERE", // Mandatory: Replace with a valid token
         tenantCode: "YOUR_TENANT_CODE_HERE", // Mandatory: Replace with your tenant code
-        assistantId: "YOUR_ASSISTANT_ID_HERE", // Optional: Specify your assistant
+        assistantId: "YOUR_ASSISTANT_ID_HERE", // Mandatory: Specify your assistant
         showDefaultTrigger: true, // Optional: Show the default button };
       chatWidgetInstance.init(initialConfig);